For AI agents and LLMs: a structured documentation index is available at /llms.txt. Every page has a Markdown sibling — append .md to any URL.

 6. Click Save when you're done.

-7. Click the action menu next to a price in the list, then choose Copy price ID from the menu.
+7. Click the button next to a price in the list, then choose Copy price ID from the menu.
 Keep this for later.

 Illustration showing the new product drawer in Paddle.
 It shows fields for product name, tax category, and description